Skip to main content

 Get a Roommate

-The most obvious step is to get a roommate.
 Having a roommate will allow you to put some of the cost on their shoulders.
-You'll be able to split expenses such as groceries, electric, water, propane, and cable and internet bills.
+You can split expenses like groceries, electricity, water, propane, cable, and internet bills.

-Plus, having a roommate or living with family or a significant other can help get discounts on gyms, entertainment centers, and wholesale warehouses.
+Plus, having a roommate, living with family, or a significant other can help get discounts on gyms, entertainment centers, and wholesale warehouses.

 Ask for a Raise

 If you've been at your job for a while and have proven yourself to be an excellent and proficient worker, you could try asking your employer for a raise.
-Asking for a raise, especially when you're deserving of one, can help you manage some of the extra costs of living alone.
+Asking for a raise, especially when you deserve one, can help you manage some of the extra costs of living alone.

 Pick Up More Hours at Work

-Alternatively, if you do not feel comfortable asking for a raise or if you've been refused one, you could pick up more hours at work as long as your employer allows you to.
-While not ideal for most, it's a great way of making extra money to help with living alone.
+Alternatively, if you do not feel comfortable asking for a raise or have been refused one, you could pick up more hours at work as long as your employer allows you to.
+While not ideal for most, it's a great way to make extra money to help with living alone.

 Switch Jobs